-SeqLL, Inc. (the "Company" or "SeqLL") was incorporated as a Delaware corporation on April 3, 2014 ("Inception).
-On April 8, 2014, SeqLL acquired a 100% ownership interest in SeqLL, LLC ("Subsidiary"), a domestic limited liability company formed on March 11, 2013 in the State of Massachusetts.
+SeqLL Inc. (the "Company" or "SeqLL") was incorporated as a Delaware corporation on April 3, 2014 ("Inception).
+On April 8, 2014, SeqLL acquired a 100% ownership interest in SeqLL, LLC ("Subsidiary"), a domestic limited liability company formed on March 11, 2013 in the state of Massachusetts.
 SeqLL is a holding company of the Subsidiary and is a life sciences company focused on the development and application of innovative genetic analysis technologies and the monetization of that technology and related intellectual property.
 The Subsidiary purchased technology to enable the rapid analysis of large volumes of genetic material by directly sequencing single molecules of DNA or RNA.
 The Subsidiary's principal office is located in Woburn, Massachusetts.

-Since its inception, the Company has devoted substantially all of its effort to business planning, and research and development.
-The Company has incurred net losses of \$1,208,258 and \$960,105 and had negative cash flow from operating activities of \$1,003,178 and \$791,565 for the six months ended June 30, 2019 and 2018, respectively, and had an accumulated deficit of \$8,399,649 as of June 30, 2019.
-These conditions among others, raise substantial doubts about the Company's ability to continue as a going concern.
+Since its inception, the Company has devoted substantially most of its effort to business planning, and research and development.
+The Company has incurred net losses of \$2,321,089 and \$1,059,384 and had negative cash flow from operating activities of \$1,403,631 and \$822,954 for the nine months ended September 30, 2018 and 2017, respectively, and had an accumulated deficit of \$6,624,463 as of September 30, 2018.
+These conditions among others raise substantial doubts about the Company's ability to continue as a going concern.
 The Company's ability to continue to operate is dependent upon raising additional funds to finance its activities.
-The Company filed an S-1 registration statement with the Securities and Exchange Commission ("SEC") in November 2018 to raise up to \$10 million and is currently awaiting SEC approval to declare the S-1 effective.
-A prospective Initial Public Offering ("IPO") is projected during the fourth calendar quarter of 2019.
-However, there can be no assurances the SEC will declare the Company's registration statement is effective or, if declared effective, the Company will successfully complete an IPO.
-In the event the Company does not complete the IPO or secure other outside financing, it is anticipated by the Board of Directors and management that the Company's primary investor would continue to fund the operating deficits as they have since the Company's operating deficits for the long-term.
+There is an unwritten commitment from the Company's primary investor to continue funding ongoing operations as they have in the past since the Company's founding in 2013.
+However, if the Company is not successful in securing additional outside financing, there are no assurances that the investor will continue to fund the Company to an adequate level of financing needed for the long-term development and commercialization of its products.

 The unaudited condensed consolidated financial statements do not include any adjustments with respect to the carrying amounts of assets and liabilities and their classification that might be necessary should the Company be unable to continue as a going concern.
-The Company's management and Board of Directors anticipate that the Company's current financial resources are sufficient to satisfy its operating requirements through December 31, 2019.
+The Company management and the Board of Directors believe that the Company's financial resources are adequate to satisfy its expected liquidity requirements through the second calendar quarter of 2019.